ChrisWilliamson11/blender-assistant-mcp/README.md

 MCP Tools:

 Below is a list of the tools.
 Each tool takes JSON-style arguments & can be exposed as an MCP tool, or discoverable through an SDK assistant_sdk to keep context light.
-If running through the sdk, the LLM can use assistant_help to get information about tools.
+If running through the sdk, the LLM can use sdk_help to get information about tools.
 It maintains a 'state' of the scene through 'get_scene_info' to maintain a current image of the scene hierarchy, similar to using an outliner.

 - Blender
   - get_scene_info(an outliner style representation of the scene)